• Skip to content

 The Current Chart — and How to Read It

 Each year, the VA adjusts its monthly compensation amounts based on the increase in the cost of living, as determined by the Social Security Administration.
 The cost of living adjustment (COLA) allows the VA to increase compensation amounts with the rate of inflation.
-The 2019 veterans disability benefits compensation schedule became effective on December 1, 2018, and was first reflected on veterans’ checks on December 31, 2018.
+The 2022 veterans disability benefits compensation schedule went into effect on December 1, 2021, and will be reflected on veterans’ checks on December 31, 2021.

-Reading the VA disability compensation schedule to determine your 2019 monthly benefit requires two pieces of information: your combined disability rating and number of dependents (if any).
+Reading the VA disability compensation schedule to determine your 2022 monthly benefit requires two pieces of information: your combined disability rating and the number of dependents (if any).
 On the VA website, the tables are divided into charts for veterans based on their disability rating.

 How Your Disability Rating Is Calculated by the VA